-The majority of my social media presence is housed on Instagram’s platform.
-I opened the app numerous times daily; sometimes doing it out of pure habit.
+Personally speaking, the majority of my social media presence is found on Instagram.
+I opened the app numerous times daily, sometimes doing it out of pure habit.
 My Facebook usage is predominantly used for “checking in” with my friends around the world.
-In order to be more mindful, and for the sake of my mental clarity, it would be a release to temporarily “sign off” from the apps.
+In order to be more mindful – and for the sake of my mental clarity – it would be a release to temporarily “sign off” from these apps.

-Below, I highlighted some of the things gathered during my 31 days of being Instagram and Facebook free.
-Based on my personal challenge, I’m hoping others will choose to “detox” from their social media routine or limit its usage.
-Your brain (and overall concentration) will be grateful for it.
+Below, I highlighted some of the lessons learned during my 31 days of being Instagram and Facebook free.
+Based on my personal experience, I’m hoping others will choose to “detox” from their social media routine or at least, limit its usage.
+Trust me, your brain (and overall concentration) will thank you!

-I accomplished more tasks: I was able to focus on my freelance writing without the distraction of checking notifications.
-Single tasking sparked a realization of how much checking social media averts our overall focus.
-Since the notifications were not buzzing, I would placed my phone setting on “Do Not Disturb” and carry on with the current task on hand.
-Being fully focused is a perfect mentor behind creating our best work.
+1. I Accomplished More Tasks: I was able to focus on my freelance writing without the distraction of checking notifications.
+This process of single-tasking (focusing on one task at a time) sparked a realization of how checking social media genuinely averted my focus.
+Since the notifications stopped buzzing, I would place my phone on “Do Not Disturb” and carry on with my current task.
+Overall, being fully focused was a perfect mentor for creating my best work.

-The need for comparison completely diminished: The content a viewer “consumes” daily on social media is staggering.
-We are exposed to endless images, videos and outside opinions every day.
+2. My Need for Comparison Diminished: The daily content consumed on social media is staggering.
+We are exposed to endless images, videos, and outside opinions every day.
 Humans have a natural comparison tendency based on our outward influences.
-Unhappiness rates have surged since social media has made its prominent mark in daily life.
+With that, unhappiness rates have surged since social media made its prominent mark in society.
 Navigating through a previous health issue, Instagram was my muse for provoking subtle tendencies of body comparison.
-After going without it for 31 days, I can confidently (almost embarrassingly) admit my body image has improved.
-I felt so much appreciation for body’s beautiful uniqueness.
-It is humbling to forge inner appreciation found in body authenticity.
+After going without it for 31 days, I can confidently (almost embarrassingly) admit my self-image has improved.
+I felt so much appreciation for the body’s beautiful uniqueness.
+In my opinion, it’s humbling to forge inner appreciation found in body authenticity.